changnet/lua_bigint/README.md

 make test
 ```
 then `load lua_bigint.so` or `#include <lbigintxx.h> and link against -llua_bigint`, Enjoy!

+### Other platform
+Untested!
+But lua and boost are cross-platform, should not need too much adjustment.

 ### Using bundled boost
 Boost is a large library.
 However, multiprecision is header-only, only some